 The Nare is quietly celebrating its 30th anniversary under the current family owners.
-To mark this milestone there is a new Ultimate Nare Break for 2019, which includes all of the usual comforts (room, dinner, breakfast, afternoon cream tea) plus door to door chauffeur travel from anywhere in mainland Britain and 3 special Nare activities – a day aboard the hotel boat, a day in the Morgan sports car, a guided coastal walk, a garden tour & more.
+To mark this milestone there is a new Ultimate Nare Break, which includes all of the usual comforts (room, dinner, breakfast, afternoon cream tea) plus door to door chauffeur travel from anywhere in mainland Britain and 3 special Nare activities – a day aboard the hotel boat, a day in the Morgan sports car, a guided coastal walk, a garden tour and more.
 There is also a family version too.
-This special four day break starts from £2,995 (per room based on a couple sharing)
+This special four day break starts from £3,095.00 (per room based on a couple sharing).

 Call now to book

 Last Minute Getaways